-Kimono with Hakama skirt at Graduation Ceremony
+Kimono with Hakama skirt at graduation ceremony

-The wedding kimono
+the wedding kimono

 Kimono used in Funerals

-Wearing kimono in stores
+Wearing Kimono in stores

 Kimono in the art of Kyudo

-Wearing the gi at Festivals and Hanami
+Wearing the Kimono at Festivals and Hanami

-Other situations in which the gi is worn
+Other situations where the Kimono is worn

 Where to Buy a Kimono?